-Nadal's 'best match' ends on testy note
+Nadal 'wrong' as 'best match' ends on testy note

 But it ended with boos as Nadal continued a discussion with Sonego, having had words in the third set.

+"I should not call him [to] the net," Nadal, 36, told a news conference.

+"I have to say that I was wrong.
+So apologise for that.
+My mistake in that.
+No problem.
+I recognise that."

-The roof came on with Nadal leading 4-2 in the third, with the Spaniard unhappy by the interruption.
+The roof came on with Nadal leading 4-2 in the third, with the Spaniard appearing unhappy at the interruption.

-In the following game he was upset over a noise Sonego had made during a point as the Italian set up his first break points of the match.
+Two games later he was upset over a noise Sonego had made during a point as the 27-year-old Italian set up his first break points of the match.

 Nadal spoke to the umpire but then called Sonego to the net to speak to him, with the Spaniard then going on to lose his serve.

+"My intention was never to bother him at all.
+Just to tell [him] one thing that was bothering me that I think he was doing in that moment, but that's it," Nadal said.

+"I think there is some codes between players.
+We had some issues there.
+But that's it."

-While Nadal then regained control over a match he had dominated and wrapped up victory quickly, he carried on speaking to the Italian at the net after they had shaken hands.
+While Nadal then regained control over a match he had dominated and wrapped up victory quickly, he carried on speaking to the Italian at the net after they had shaken hands at the end.

-"I didn't make it in a negative way.
-I feel sorry if I bothered him but I did it in a right way," Nadal said in his on-court interview.

-"I feel really bad now if I bothered him so I feel sorry for that.
-That's it - I will talk to him after but this is not a problem."
+In his on-court interview, Nadal said he felt sorry if he "bothered him", saying he "did it in a right way" but later said he had spoken to Sonego in the locker room and apologised, adding he did not want to comment on the specific issues in the match.

 Before that episode Nadal had made serene progress in a thoroughly dominant display that underlined in emphatic style his claim to a third successive Grand Slam title.